HMS Fury (H76): 1943–1944

 In December she was converted at Gibraltar for use as a convoy escort in a refit that lasted until February 1944.
-Upon its completion, the ship rejoined the 8th DF in the Mediterranean for several months before rejoining the Home Fleet where they arrived on 11 May.
-After several weeks of training in preparation for her role as a shore bombardment ship during the Normandy landings, Fury sailed from Scapa to Portsmouth on 26 May.
+Upon its completion, the ship rejoined the 8th Destroyer Flotilla in the Mediterranean for several months before rejoining the Home Fleet where they arrived on 11 May.
+After several weeks of training in preparation for her role as a shore bombardment ship during the Normandy landings, Fury sailed from Scapa to HMNB Portsmouth on 26 May.
 The ship was assigned to Bombardment Force E, supporting Juno Beach and the 3rd Canadian Infantry Division and No. 48 (Royal Marine) Commando assaulting the beach.

 Fury and Faulknor left the Solent on 5 June as the escort for the minesweepers of Convoy J-1.
-She arrived at the beachhead and took up her bombardment position on 6 June where, along with Faulknor and the destroyers Venus, Stevenstone and the Free French-manned La Combattante, she carried out a preliminary bombardment of the area west of Courseulles and then gunfire support as requested.
-The ship returned to Portsmouth periodically to reammunition and resupply as needed.
+She arrived at the beachhead and took up her bombardment position on 6 June where, along with Faulknor and the destroyers Venus, Stevenstone and the Free French La Combattante, she carried out a preliminary bombardment of the area west of Courseulles and then gunfire support as requested.
+The ship returned to Portsmouth periodically for supplies as needed.

 At 10:38 on the morning of 21 June, Fury detonated a ground mine off Juno Beach during a gale and the navy decided to tow her into the British Mulberry harbour at Arromanches where her damage could be evaluated.
 While waiting for a tugboat, she took on a 6° list to starboard from flooding.
 The Dutch tug Thames began towing the ship at 13:25; at 21:14, Fury accidentally collided with the stern of a freighter anchored outside the Mulberry, damaging her port side above the waterline, and the towline snapped at 21:49 when she struck another ship several times.
 She let go her anchor after drifting clear, but it almost immediately started dragging under the pressure of the wind and waves and the salvage ship Lincoln Salvor was secured alongside to steady Fury.
 Another tug made a towline fast at 22:18, but it immediately snapped when the tug began to pull forward.
-Lincoln Salvor had to cast off as her wooden hull was being damaged by slamming into Fury's hull and six other tugboats attempted to tow the destroyer clear of the shipping in the Mulberry, but they all failed.
+Lincoln Salvor had to cast off as her wooden hull was being damaged by bumping into Fury's hull and six other tugboats attempted to tow the destroyer clear of the shipping in the Mulberry but failed.
 Fury struck at least three other ships, including petrol and ammunition ships before she was driven ashore at 01:30.
 Her crew was able to walk to Arromanches at about 05:30 once the tide went out.

-She was subsequently refloated on 5 July and towed back to the UK.
-The subsequent survey declared her a constructive total loss, and the ship was sold to Thos.
+She was refloated on 5 July and towed back to England.
+A survey declared her a constructive total loss, and the ship was sold to Thos.
 W. Ward by BISCO.
 Fury was towed to Briton Ferry to be scrapped, arriving there on 18 September 1944.